goFrendiAsgard/zaruba/README.md

 ## 💡 Solution

-Creating clear instructions/checklist might help.
-If your tasks are simple and sequential, you can turn your checklist into a nice [shell script](https://www.shellscript.sh/first.html).
-That's all you need.
+Creating __clear instructions/checklist__ might help.
+If your tasks are simple and sequential, you can turn your checklist into a nice [shell script](https://www.shellscript.sh/first.html), and that's all you need.

-However, when your workflow become more complicated, you need a better automation tool like Zaruba.
+However, when your workflow become more complicated, you need a __better automation tool__ like Zaruba.

 Zaruba allows you to __simplify your workflow__ by let you: